twilight-wizard/nixmentors/Lab5-Storage/Lab5_easy.md

 #### raidz[123]?
-Sorry about that regex there, but I couldn't help myself. raidz stripes disks, and provides multiple levels of parity (denoted by the trailing digit) that ensure a bit of safty in case a disk goes down.
+Sorry about that regex there, but I couldn't help myself. raidz stripes disks, and provides multiple levels of parity (denoted by the trailing digit) that ensure a bit of safety in case a disk goes down.
 Lemme expound upon this a bit.
 When we stripe drives we save a block of data in pieces over each of the drives.
 So a parity drive, takes each piece and calculates a value that can be used later to recover the information if a drive goes down.
 Back in the day we would dedicate an entire drive to this, but now we prefer